 February 17, 2018 – Time to Compile in-progress showing showing at the Biennial Symposium, Ammerman Center at Connecticut College, New London.

 February 16, 2018 – Time to Compile paper presentation at the Biennial Symposium, Ammerman Center at Connecticut College.
 More here.

 About Catie: Catie is a dancer and technologist based out of Brooklyn.
-She is a 2018 TED Resident.
+She is a 2018 TED Resident and ThoughtWorks Artist-in-Residence.
 A California native, she graduated with High Honors from the University of California, Berkeley and was a visiting student at the University of Oxford, New College.
 Her performance credits include the Metropolitan Opera, Lyric Opera of Chicago, and numerous Off-Broadway projects.
 She has presented her choreography at dozens of venues, including the Brooklyn Dance Festival and the Philadelphia Fringe Festival.
 She is currently interested in the influence of consumer facing technologies on human physicality and sentiment.
 Catie’s work explores relationships between self/other, self/self, and self/space – categorizing embodied technologies as “other”.
 In addition to performing, she worked at Google/YouTube, Bain & Company, and as a producer for clients such as L’Oreal, Pernod Ricard, and Gaynor Minden.
 Her photography has appeared in Variety, Contrast Magazine, and on the TV show, Nashville.

 More here – www.catiecuan.com